Best Mattress for Scoliosis: Reviews and Buyer’s Guide

-Tuft & Needle is one of the more popular bed-in-a-box companies thanks to their competitive pricing and high-quality foam.
+Tuft & Needle is one of the more popular mattress-in-a-box companies thanks to their competitive pricing and high-quality foam.
 The Original is the one that started it all.
 This mattress could cater to scoliosis-sufferers who prefer not to sleep on memory foam, thanks to its T&N Adaptive Foam®.

 There are only two layers to this bed: 3” T&N Adaptive Foam® layer and the 7” HD Poly Foam base layer.
 The polyfoam is designed to be responsive, preventing that “quicksand” feel some users get on foam mattresses.
 For scoliosis patients in particular, this means they should feel generously supported without feeling too cradled.

 This mattress rates as a medium-firm on the firmness scale— for some positions and body types, that’s quite firm.
 So there is a slight risk of this bed being too firm for the majority of scoliosis patients.
 Because of its firmness, it’s also great for back or stomach sleepers (although we do not recommend stomach sleeping).